Hiring a DUI Attorney

 • Military Psychologist: Applies psychological theories to military contexts.

 • Rehabilitation Psychologists: Rehabilitation psychologists help individuals who have suffered traumatic injuries or illnesses that affect their mental and emotional well-being.
-They aim to reduce the psychological impacts of accidents and resulting physical injuries, such as emotional distress.
+They aim to reduce the psychological trauma resulting from different types of accidents and injuries.
 They focus on brain injuries, chronic pain, stroke recovery, and spinal cord injuries, often working with a medical team for personalized care.

 Each branch and subspecialty applies psychological principles and methodologies to different aspects of human life and activity, offering unique insights and interventions.